 The aforementioned four tracks reflect the Whitman degree that the student will receive on successful completion of the program.
 The Physics/Pre-Engineering track typically requires the student to complete a degree in a physical branch of engineering, industrial engineering, operations research or a closely related field at the partner school.
 The Chemistry/Pre-Engineering track typically requires a chemical engineering degree at the partner school.
 The Mathematics/Pre-Computer Science track typically requires a degree in computer science or computer engineering at the partner school.
 The BBMB/Pre-Engineering track requires a degree in biomedical engineering or bioengineering at the partner school.

 - Nearly all institutions have higher (than 2.0) overall and mathematics-science GPA requirements for transfer admission, and/or additional course, credit, or general education requirements.
-Here are three examples.
-1) Along with additional requirements that depend on the intended program (e.g., civil engineering, electrical engineering), Columbia University requires that students spend “approximately” three years at Whitman, complete 97 (not 93) credits at Whitman, and take the equivalents of Economics 101 or 177, 102, and English 110 (or 210).
-2) Washington University requires students to complete a three-credit or four-credit humanities or social science course numbered 300 or above.
-3) Caltech recommends (strongly) that ALL 3-2 program students (regardless of which track the individual is following) to take Physics 245, 246, 255, and 256.
+Here are two examples.
+1) Along with additional requirements that depend on the intended program (e.g., civil engineering, electrical engineering), Columbia University requires that students spend “approximately” three years at Whitman, complete 97 (not 93) credits at Whitman, and take the equivalents of Economics 101 or 177, 102, and General Studies 170 (or 210).
+2) Caltech recommends (strongly) that ALL 3-2 program students (regardless of which track the individual is following) to take Physics 245, 246, 255, and 256.